utopia-os/utopia-ui/README.md

 That's why we want to provide with Utopia UI this functionality (and much more) as easy to adapt building blocks.
 It is a full rewrite as a React Component Library.

+Utopia Game is the first app made with Utopia UI.
+It is an attempt to use gamification to get users to take action and make the map even more alive.
+Check it out at [utopia-game.org](https://utopia-game.org/) or see the code in the [repository](https://github.com/utopia-os/utopia-game)

 ## Getting Started